-The Great Resignation means that many people leaving are jobs — but not just for positions that offer better pay, but also better benefits and perks.
+The Great Resignation means that many people are leaving their jobs — but not just for positions that offer better pay, but also better benefits and perks.
 In response, some companies are increasing mental health benefits to attract top talent.
 Such benefits include easier access to mental health treatment, more time off, the ability to work from home and other policies that can promote mental well-being.

 It’s important to understand what job seekers are seeking from employers and what employers are offering in terms of mental health.
 Here are some popular offerings, and what job seekers should be looking out for to see if their potential company has competitive benefits.